 My house is a condo triplex two blocks north of Minnesota's State Capitol Building.
 The station is a Kenwood 570G running 100 Watts without an amplifier.
 Through a hole in the wall a coax cable connects it to a center-fed half-wave 20 meter dipole tied to attic beams.
 It cost $3 and has let me confirm 272 entities on 20 phone, though at times DX can be very frustrating!
 Elevation does help, and I'm fortunate to be on top of a hill.

-Along the way through our hobby I've worked all US counties, a project that took 18 years, and (finally!) got all 40 CQ zones.
-Over 2300 prefixes and 300 islands have also been collected.
+Along the way I've worked all US counties, a project that took 18 years, and (finally!) all 40 CQ zones.
+Over 2400 prefixes and 300 islands have also been collected.
 Just for fun I also picked up every FCC commercial license, another long-term exercise.

-Born in New York City in 1950, after going to the University of Wisconsin I liked the Midwest enough to eventually settle in St. Paul.
+Born in New York City in 1950, after going to the University of Wisconsin I came back to the Midwest and eventually settled in St. Paul.
 My wife, Lindsay Nauen, is from South Dakota and has masters' degrees in library science and business administration.
-She owns an accounting business and got me interested in doing triathlons and half Marathons with her.
+A self-employed accountant, we do triathlons and running events together.
 Our sons are Noah and Ben.
 I've a doctorate in geography from Rutgers and teach math and science at several colleges in the Twin Cities.

-With geography and radio interests it's no surprise that another activity is travel.
-I took 1973 to go overland from Luxembourg to Nepal, across Australia, and through all of Latin America.
-And once the boys were older Lindsay and I starting doing longer trips, including a Transatlantic crossing by ship.
+With geography and radio interests it's no surprise that travel is another interest.
+In 1973 I went overland from Luxembourg to Nepal, across Australia, and through all of Latin America.
+And once the boys were older Lindsay and I starting doing longer trips, including a Transatlantic ship crossing.
 Over the years we've been from Kauai to the Sinai.
 These, along with Tunisia, Rhodes, Albania and the Hebrides are among the most interesting places we've visited.
 I also like shortwave listening, which is what first got me interested in ham radio.
-That paid off big time when I won China Radio International's contest to visit their country.
+That paid off big time when I won China Radio International's contest and got to visit that country.
 (The picture was taken in front of the Bell Tower in Xi'an.)
 Thanks, CRI!

 Thanks for your interest and good luck with your own activities.
 I hope to meet you on the air!